driucorado/task-1-rmt/README.md

 # So why this design

 The following design is more complex that for a normal task like this but this allow me to have a platform for running more pipelines if is need it.
 Show my skills of using technologies like docker-compose for generating infrastructures.
-Also show my understand how pipelines works. and how can be an asset for task like this one.
+Also show my understand how pipelines works. and how can be an asset for task like this one and last show my knowledge about schema design.